thomhastings/bt5-scripts/README.md

 ##### get-audacious.sh
 >    This script installs my favourite media player,
 >    installs my favourite skins for said player, and
 >    creates a shortcut to my favourite stream.
+(KDE)

 ##### get-bt5-repos.sh
 >    This script grabs the BackTrack 5 GPG key and